Job Descriptions for Executive Committee and Board of Directors

 BOARD OF DIRECTORS

-Board of Directors of the Chinook PTSA shall consist of the elected officers that make up the Executive Committee and the Committee Chairs appointed by the Executive Committee, as specified in the Standing Rules.
+Board of Directors of the Chinook PTSA consist of the elected officers that make up the Executive Committee and the Committee Chairs appointed by the Executive Committee, as specified in the Standing Rules.

 PTSA Council Liaison